-16. Assignment and Delegation.
+18. Assignment and Delegation.

-(a) Except as expressly provided in Section 16(b), this Agreement may not be assigned by either party (except to an Affiliate of a party) without the other party's express prior written consent.
+(a) Except as expressly provided in Section 4 and Section 18(b), this Agreement may not be assigned by either party (except to an Affiliate of a party) without the other party's express prior written consent.
 This Agreement shall be binding upon and shall inure to the benefit of the parties and their respective successors and permitted assigns in accordance with its terms.

 (b) Certain Affiliates of Enron currently, or may in the future, own and/or operate the Enron Platform, may be the buyer or seller of Specified Products, and may be responsible in whole or in part for the performance of Enron's obligations under this Agreement.
 Enron may delegate or assign this Agreement, in whole or in part, to such Affiliates, and Sponsor agrees to accept performance of such portions of this Agreement that are assigned or delegated; notwithstanding the foregoing, however, no such delegation or assignment of any portion of this Agreement shall be deemed to relieve Enron of its obligations hereunder for that portion of this Agreement that is so delegated or assigned.

-17. Entire Agreement.
+19. Entire Agreement.
 This Agreement sets forth all the terms and conditions of the agreement of the parties with respect to the subject matter hereof.
-The terms of this Agreement shall supersede the terms and conditions of any Access Agreement or any other rule or regulation governing access to or transacting on the Sponsor Platform.
+The terms of this Agreement shall supersede the terms and conditions of any Access Agreement or any other rule or regulation governing access to or transacting on the Designated Platform.
 To the extent that the terms and conditions of this Agreement are inconsistent or conflict with any other agreement or understanding with the Sponsor, including but not limited to the Access Agreements, the terms of this Agreement shall govern.

-18. Governing Law and Dispute Resolution.
+20. Governing Law and Dispute Resolution.

-(a) This Agreement is deemed entered into in Harris County, Texas, and shall be governed and construed in all respects by the laws of the State of Texas (the "Governing Law"), without giving effect to principles of conflict of law.
+(a) This Agreement [is deemed entered into in Harris County, Texas, and] shall be governed and construed in all respects by the laws of the State of [Texas][New York] (the "Governing Law"), without giving effect to principles of conflict of law.

 (b)(i) Agreement To Arbitrate: Any claim, counterclaim, demand, cause of action, dispute, and controversy arising out of or relating to this Agreement or the relationship established by this Agreement, any provision hereof, the alleged breach thereof, or in any way relating to the subject matter of this Agreement, involving the parties and/or their respective representatives (collectively the “Claims”), even though some or all of such Claims allegedly are extra-contractual in nature, whether such Claims sound in contract, tort, or otherwise, are asserted at law or in equity, under state or federal law, whether provided by statute or the common law, for damages or any other relief, shall be resolved by binding arbitration.